 Test-Optional Is Not Test-Blind

-2020 has been a rough year for many, and if you are a high school junior, you have yet another challenge to face: deciding whether to take the SAT or ACT when so many colleges have adopted a test-optional admissions policy.
-So what’s the difference between test-optional and test-blind?
+If you are a high school junior, deciding whether to take the SAT or ACT when so many colleges have adopted a test-optional admissions policy is a conundrum.
+So, what’s the difference between test-optional and test-blind?
 And what does it mean for you?

 In a nutshell, test-blind means a school won’t accept standardized test scores.
 At all.
 If you send them, they won’t look at them.